Ra-fiki/symfony-docker-php7.4-fpm/README.md

 * `docker-compose up -d`

+In container www-data is the owner of the files.
+User Id is mapped on your system user(as "they" recommend) so if you will enter container use `docker exec -it -u www-data ...`

 # Creation of directories and import of the libraries #

 Created container with php, in our case it is `symfony_php-fpm`